 SAT/ACT Results (Annual Graduates): Participation and performance of annual graduates from all Texas public schools on the College Board's SAT and ACT, Inc.'s ACT assessment.
-Only one record is sent per student.
-If a student takes an ACT and/or SAT assessment more than once, the agency receives the record for the most recent examination taken.
+ACT and SAT scores are based on each student's highest section scores across all exams taken, and the SAT total and ACT composite scores are calculated using the highest section scores.
+For the class of 2017 and previous years, the scores were based on each student's most recent examination.
+Because of the change to using highest score, only the class of 2018 is shown.